 We usually associate Lent with self-denial.
 But this time in the Christian year is not just about becoming vegetarian or denying yourself a few meals.
 While these things have played a role in Lent, so has teaching new believers and restoring drifted ones, inviting the poor into one’s home, and cultivating divine awareness through prayer and meditation.

-The 6 Sundays during Lent aren’t even counted in the 40 days, but instead are termed “Mini Easter” celebrations.
+The 6 Sundays during Lent aren’t even counted in the 40 days, but instead, are termed “Mini Easter” celebrations.
 I like how in the midst of the solemn 40-day procession towards Good Friday, people found ways to savour the things of the Earth.

 Maybe the rest of us could focus our 40 days on filling our kitchens and diets with more hospitality, generosity, creativity, and life.
 I am reminded that the word lent quite literally means spring.
 Green things are on the horizon, however frozen our world may now appear.

 Driving home from church last night, the words spoken to me echo in my mind: Remember that you are dust, and to dust you shall return.
-Then I got to thinking about what any normal person would think about on such an holy day.
+Then I got to thinking about what any normal person would think about on such a holy day.
 Hummus.

-It’s a mediterranean spread made with chickpeas, but it also refers to the organic material derived from partial decay of plant and animal matter.
+It’s a Mediterranean spread made with chickpeas, but it also refers to the organic material derived from partial decay of plant and animal matter.
 Mmmm, mmm.
 That went with the “returning to dust” theme, didn’t it?
-So while I pondered whether I’ll end up in the carrot or beet row of someone’s future garden, I whipped up a couple batches of spreadable earthiness.
+So while I pondered whether I’ll end up in the carrot or beet row of someone’s future garden, I whipped up a couple of batches of spreadable earthiness.
 And they all taste better than compost, I promise.

 Given the persistent grayness that has descended upon this city and the fact that the book I’m reading (though exquisitely written) is also bleak and dismal, I decided to put some colour into my day via hummus.
 Inspired by the “beet this hummus” at the restaurant I worked at for some time, I decided to see what other hues I could transform the humble chickpea into.

 I felt like a 5-year-old with three new cans of play-dough.
 For the plain one, I added some ground cumin, chili powder, and turmeric.
-For the fushcia one, I boiled up some beets — you really don’t need much, even one quarter-sized slice will turn the hummus pink.
+For the fuschia one, I boiled up some beets — you really don’t need much, even one quarter-sized slice will turn the hummus pink.
 I garnished it with black pepper which I thought went nicely with the bright colour.
 For the green one: boiled spinach along, a drizzle of pumpkin oil and basil.

 Go ahead and experiment!
 (I tried adding black beans once and it turned out purple!)
 These “hummi” would be great for theme parties (St. Patrick’s day, Valentine’s) or just to spice up a dreary February day.